 This changed relation with regard to work is most clearly to be observed, when a workman receives some distinction for especially successful or self-sacrificing work (he is for instance declared a hero of industry, etc.).
 It may also happen in Germany that a workman receives some distinction from his chief.
 But here he is almost ashamed of it, he attempts to hide the fact of having been thus distinguished by adopting a sort of condescending irony with regard to it.
-The efiquette of the European working class demanos that no worker earn special disfinction from the chief, for such doubtful honors are likely to bring him into suspicion of being an opportunist, a renegade, etc. But if a workman becomes a "hero of work" in a Russian Soviet fectory, he is held in special honor, he is not ashamed 0 44,
+The etiquette of the European working class demands that no worker earn special distinction from the chief, for such doubtful honors are likely to bring him into suspicion of being an opportunist, a renegade, etc. But if a workman becomes a "hero of work" in a Russian be is held in special honor, he is not ashamed

-... and point which surprised the foreign guests, in the Russ an state undertaking, was the highly developed social life in the factory itself.
+Kuss'... state undertaking, was the highly developed social life in the factory itself.
 The German worker also lives much in society, but quite outside of the undertaking in which he simply discharges his obligation to work.
-The Russian worker, on the other hand, has taken possession of his factory in this respect as well, he feels himself at home there.
-He holds all meetings in the factory, whether these be general meetings, or ones relating to vocation, delegations, etc.; and in the factory itself he has his premises for his club, shop stewards' consultations, etc. This possibility of feeling himself master in his own house is chiefly due to the fact that the worker can exercise the most far-reaching control over the administration of the undertaking; with the aid of the communist nucleus and the shop stewards, he can have any manager removed from his post whose actions are disadvantageous to the working class.
-Indeed, it is bound to be so in a land of proletarian dictatorship, and these personal observations of our foreign guests have made the difference between the European (and our pre-revolutionary) order of things and the proletarian dictatorship clearer to them than a hundred lengthy pamphlets could do.
+The Russian worker, on the other hand, has taken possess on of his factory in this respect as well, he feels himself at home there.
+He holds all meetings in the factory, whether these be general meetings, or ones relating to vocation, delegations, etc.; and in the factory itself he has his premises for his club, shop stewards' consultations, e.c.
+This possibility of feeling himself master in his own house is chiefly due to the fact that the worker can exercise the most far-reaching control over the administration of the undertaking; with the aid of the communist nucleus and the shop stewards, he can have any manager removed from his post whose actions ne can have any manager removed from his post whose actions are disadvantageous to the working class.
+Indeed, it is bound to be so in a land of proletarian dictatorship, and these personal observations of our foreign guests have made the difference between the European (and our pre-revolutionary) order of things and the proletarian dictatorship clearer, to them than a hundred lengthy pamphlets could do.
 New life is springing up on the soil of free work, a new regime.
 To-day it is only germinating, the best is still to come.